This is the multi-page printable view of this section. Click here to print.

 A linked Color Gradient denoted by the chain link in the upper left corner.
 Inline Curve Editor

 You will not be able to edit the linked gradient in the effect editor pane.
 Double clicking the gradient control will allow you to link or unlink the library gradient.
-Once it is unlinked, you can edit it in the inline editor or the larger Color Gradient dialog.
+Once it is unlinked, you can edit it in the inline editor or the Full Gradient Editor.

 6 - Draw Mode